Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - `extra/test/data/psp_L3_wispr_20231227T150704_V1_2222.fits`
 - the implementation keeps only the primary monotonic branch of the radial polynomial
-- a representative measured result on `psp_L3_wispr_20231227T150704_V1_2222.fits`:
+- measured result on `psp_L3_wispr_20231227T150704_V1_2222.fits`:
   - `1.15e-5 mas` max
   - `roundtrip_plane_max_error_internal=4.840572e-14`

 ## Astropy validation of JHV HPC rendering

-This subsection also compares JHV directly against Astropy, but for the `HPC` sampling path rather than for the FITS projection formulas alone.
+This section compares JHV against Astropy for the `HPC` sampling path, not only for the FITS projection formulas.

 For zenithal image data, the deterministic part of the mapping is: